Ashley L’Etoile ’19

 After completing a co-op with CVS Health, Ashley was offered a post-grad job in the strategic procurement department.
-“Co-op is absolutely what led to my employment,” she says.
+“Co-op is absolutely what led to my employment,” says Ashley, who now manages enterprise procurement for CVS Pharmacy.
 “Getting into an office and being connected with people allows you to showcase your skills and build relationships that last.”

 Rhode Island Superior Court, Providence, Rhode Island